 “How far down does it go?” he asked.

-“Five hundred and seventy meters, and three and a half kilometers long.”
+“Five hundred and seventy meters down.
+Three and a half kilometers wide.”

 “Wow.”
 He looked over the edge.
 The road down circled to make the hill sides look like steps.
 The boy imagined the entire mine being a bathtub for a giant.

-The truck arrived at the bottom and workers scrambled to it to unload supplies before they filled it up with dirt to take back up.
+The truck arrived at the bottom and workers scrambled to unload the supplies it had brought before they filled it up with dirt to take back up.
 The supplies were mostly explosives used in the mining process, but there was water and food sent down for them as well.
-Once the truck was weighed down with thick clay, several of the men climbed on for a ride out.
+Once the truck was weighed down with thick rock, several of the men climbed on for a ride up and out.
 Their shifts were over.
 The others began preparing the explosives.

 “Will it ever run out?” the boy asked.

 “Eventually, but hopefully not within our lifetime.
 As long as there is gold, there will be money.
 And with that money I hope to send you to a really nice college, like Harvard.
 Would you like that?”